TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

   --resume              Resume installation on a previously launched cluster
                         (for debugging)
   --root-ebs-vol-size=SIZE
+                        Size (in GB) of root EBS volume for servers and leads.
+                        SnappyData is installed on root volume.
+  --root-ebs-vol-size-locator=SIZE
-                        Size (in GB) of root EBS volume.
+                        Size (in GB) of root EBS volume for locators.
                         SnappyData is installed on root volume.
   --ebs-vol-size=SIZE   Size (in GB) of each additional EBS volume to be
                         attached.
   --ebs-vol-type=EBS_VOL_TYPE